Deploy FalkorDB on Railway

 Option 2: Cluster Deployment

-The cluster template deploys a multi-node FalkorDB cluster for production workloads requiring high availability and horizontal scalability.
+The cluster template deploys a multi-node FalkorDB cluster for production workloads requiring high availability and horizontal scalability across graph keys.

 Deploy the Template